-World War One Artefact box
+World War One Zoom-only session

 unique kit bag full of high quality replica (and some genuine) items

 Join Mr B in a very special interactive WW1 zoom session as he explains about the details of a soldier's life using all of these artefacts, from the contents of a soldier's pack to a medical pack and the associated items, all based on his own Grandad, a WW1 stretcher bearer called Richard Donaldson.
 Even though it isn't available for hire, like all our other boxes it comes with full access to lesson plans and the 360 images on a fully configured separate site where you can access all our additional content.